DjangoForAll/Django-Course/Level_6/7_Authorising_tasks/Script/Readme.md

 ...
 ```

-if an unauthenticated user tries to visit the tasks listing page, it will redirect the request to the Login Url, The login url must be defined in the settings.py file with the variable `LOGIN_URL`, otherwise it will redirect to Django's default login page
+If an unauthenticated user tries to visit the tasks listing page, it will redirect the request to the Login Url, The login url must be defined in the settings.py file with the variable `LOGIN_URL`, otherwise it will redirect to Django's default login page

-you can add the mixin to all the views you were using to completely secure your application.
+You can add the mixin to all the views you were using to completely secure your application.

 Now you have an application that users can login to and save their tasks.